emvi/hide/README.md

 ```

 If you send the new ID (which is a string now) back to the server and unmarshal it into the `hide.ID` type, you'll get the original technical ID back.
-It's also worth mentioning that a value of 0 is translated to `null` when an ID is marshalled to JSON or stored in database.
+It's also worth mentioning that a value of 0 is translated to `null` when an ID is marshaled to JSON or stored in a database.

 [View the full demo](https://github.com/emvi/hide-example)